catzy007/catzy007.github.io/posts/2023-11-19-my-journey-managing-my-own-homelab/content.md

 into the interweb with a proper protection.
 But how does it run?
-For the past month it has been fine actually with only minor thing such as high IO delay because of mechanical hard drive instead of a solid state one which I'm going to do next.
+For the past month it has been fine actually with only minor thing such as high IO delay because of mechanical hard drive instead of a solid state one which I'm planning do.

 The next thing I did is to try GPU Passthrough.
-The last time I did this is 2019 with a Radeon GPU Now a lot has changed, and I use NVIDIA GPU instead.
+The last time I did this is 2019 with a Radeon GPU.
+Now a lot has changed, and I use NVIDIA GPU instead.
 Here are the resources that I use as a reference.

 [PCI Passthrough - Proxmox VE](https://pve.proxmox.com/wiki/PCI_Passthrough)